 Spam causes huge inconvenience to Internet users and headaches for site owners.
-Spam is one of reasons why you don’t need a comment section on your web resource.
+Spam is one of the reasons why you don’t need a comment section on your web resource.
 However, allowing your site visitors to post comments and any other content means communication and feedback.
 Allowing them to express their opinions and share their ideas on your site has its good sides as well.
 So it would be not right to get rid of this option all together.
 Luckily, Drupal can offer you a solution — and not just one.
-Drupal modules can help remedy spammers.
+Drupal's modules can help remedy spammers.
 We’ll explain them in order from the earliest solution to the latest in this article.

 Spam blocking Drupal 8 modules:

 However, CAPTCHA has its disadvantages.
 Sometimes it’s quite tough for humans to guess on the first try what’s depicted on the image.
 It’s especially challenging for users with visual impairments.
-Thus, if you want to meet web accessibility standards, precede to the next solutions described below.
+Thus, if you want to meet web accessibility standards, proceed to the next solutions described below.
 CAPTCHA remains an effective way to fight spambots, but is a bit annoying for human users.

 As a test offered by CAPTCHA module is usually puzzling to humans, Drupal sites are more often using reCAPTCHA module that executes reCAPTCHA service from Google.
 Users just have to click and tick and are no longer irritated by having to spend time guessing.
 This improves user experience.
 Despite becoming more easy for people to solve, this test still remains hard for robots.